.jpg)

 RESTAURANT WORK

-The first of our 8-week training session begins with a tour of both the front and back of the house with an explanation of their differences and importance for a successful business.
+The first of our 8-week training sessions begins with a tour of both the front and back of the house with an explanation of their differences and importance for a successful business.

-And they get to meet the chefs for a Q and A session!
+And, they get to meet the chefs for a

 WHAT GOES INTO OPENING A RESTAURANT?